About This Blog

 1st July 1876 the Death of Mikhail Bakunin

-Today we contemplate the extraordinary life and legacy of Mikhail Bakunin, the revolutionary colossus and leading spirit of 19th-century anarchism who – one hundred and thirty-six years ago today – died in poverty and defeat at the age of sixty-two.
-Out-manoeuvred and … Continue reading
+Today we contemplate the extraordinary life and legacy of Mikhail Bakunin, the revolutionary colossus and leading spirit of 19th-century anarchism who on this day in 1876 died in poverty and defeat at the age of sixty-two.
+Out-manoeuvred and out-cast from the … Continue reading

 2nd July 1940 the Sinking of the Arandora Star